 \subsubsection{Planetary Signal}

-To estimate the reflected‐light photons detected from an Earth twin at 10 pc, we begin with the intrinsic stellar photon rate at the telescope entrance pupil.
-From (\ref{eq:vband_zero_flux}), the V‐band zero‐magnitude photon flux is
+To estimate the reflected-light photons detected from an Earth twin at 10 pc, we begin with the intrinsic stellar photon rate at the telescope entrance pupil.
+From (\ref{eq:vband_zero_flux}), the V-band zero-magnitude photon flux is

 so a $m_V=8$ star delivers